jethroo/walk_through_angular_js_tutorial/README.md

 Since we let gulp handle the `app.js` we have to trigger it:
   * `gulp js` task for generating the minimized js
   * `gulp watch` will listen for changes in `src/**` and will regenerate the file

+## Starting the app

+I usually just opened the `index.html` in a browser.
+But this project also provides a server serving static files, which can be run with:

+`node server.js` or
+`npm start`

+Your project is served at http://localhost:8080